shaneqi72/Enjoyz/README.md

 - Github

 #### Describe your projects models in terms of the relationships (active record associations) they have with each other
+Models Associations
+- Address has one and only one Property, Property belongs to Address.
+- PropertyType has zero or many Properties, Property belongs to PropertyType.
+- Amenity has many or zero Properties through join table Property_Amenities, Amenity has many Property_Amenities.
+- Property has many Property_Amenities, Property has zero or many Amenities through Property_Amenities.
+- Booking belongs to Property, Property has many Bookings.
+- User has one

 #### Discuss the database relations to be implemented in your application